 This week I was sooooo happy to have them!

-I ran out of batting with just a few blocks to go on the Flower Garden quilt.
+I ran out of batting with just a few blocks to go on the Wild Flowers quilt.
 I’m doing Quilt As You Go, so small pieces work, but they needed to be at least 10 1/2 inches and I had already used all the bits that size.

 I’m trying to finish the quilt by this weekend, so it was time to grab some of those scraps and piece the batting together.

 Set your machine to the widest, tallest zigzag you can.

 Butt the edges of two batting scraps and run them down the machine so that the seam runs right down the middle and the zigs and zags catch some of the batting on each side.

 My machine often skips stitches when I do this.
 Don’t worry about it as long as most of them catch.

 Butting the edges keeps you from getting a fat ridge of overlapped batting in there, and the zigzag stitch is plenty to hold the pieces together during construction.
 And look how nicely it all holds together once I add some quilting!
 Click on the image if you want to see it bigger so you can really see where that seam is.